Hamlet: Film and TV performances

-The first Hamlet in color was a 1969 film directed by Tony Richardson with Nicol Williamson as Hamlet and Marianne Faithfull as Ophelia.

-In 1990 Franco Zeffirelli, whose Shakespeare films have been described as "sensual rather than cerebral", cast Mel Gibson—then famous for the Mad Max and Lethal Weapon movies—in the title role of his 1990 version; Glenn Close—then famous as the psychotic "other woman" in Fatal Attraction—played Gertrude, and Paul Scofield played Hamlet's father.
+Franco Zeffirelli, whose Shakespeare films have been described as "sensual rather than cerebral", cast Mel Gibson in the title role of his 1990 movie, with Glenn Close as Gertrude.
+The 1994 animated musical film The Lion King has elements inspired by Hamlet's story.

-Kenneth Branagh adapted, directed, and starred in a 1996 film version of Hamlet that contained material from the First Folio and the Second Quarto.
-Branagh's Hamlet was the first unabridged theatrical film adaptation of the play and has a runtime of 242 minutes (just over four hours).
+Kenneth Branagh adapted, directed, and starred in a 1996 version that contained material from both the First Folio and the Second Quarto.
+Branagh's Hamlet was the first unabridged theatrical film adaptation of the play and has a runtime of 242 minutes.
 Branagh set the film with late 19th-century costuming and furnishings, a production in many ways reminiscent of a Russian novel of the time, and Blenheim Palace, built in the early 18th century, became Elsinore Castle in the external scenes.
 The film is structured as an epic and makes frequent use of flashbacks to highlight elements not made explicit in the play: Hamlet's sexual relationship with Kate Winslet's Ophelia, for example, or his childhood affection for Yorick (played by Ken Dodd).

 In 2000, Michael Almereyda's Hamlet set the story in contemporary Manhattan, with Ethan Hawke playing Hamlet as a film student.
 Claudius (played by Kyle MacLachlan) became the CEO of "Denmark Corporation", having taken over the company by killing his brother.
 The 2014 Bollywood film Haider is an adaptation set in modern Kashmir.

-In 2025, the Tribeca Film festival hosted at the Public Theatre the world premiere of a completely audio production of the play by Make-Believe Association with Daniel Kyri in the title role.
-Using Shakespeare's text, it brought listeners into Hamlet's mind to hear only what he heard; it continues as a six-part podcast.
+The Tribeca Film Festival 2025, organized at the Public Theater, hosted the world premiere of a completely audio production of the play by Make-Believe Association with Daniel Kyri in the title role.
+It continues as a six-part podcast.